ReemaAbdullah/qa-training-session-software-testing-fundamentals/Day01/Introduction to Software Testing.md

   - Test closure: Evaluating test coverage, generating test reports, analyzing test results, and deciding whether to release the software. 📊
 - Test levels: Different levels of testing include unit testing, integration testing, system testing, and acceptance testing.
 Each level focuses on a specific aspect of the software. 🔬

-### Activity: Test Planning Workshop
-- Divide participants into small groups.
-- Provide a sample software project or hypothetical scenario.
-- Instruct each group to create a test plan for the given project, including objectives, strategies, and a high-level test approach.
-- After a specified time, have each group present their test plans to the rest of the participants.
-- Facilitate a discussion to compare different approaches and gather insights from the various test plans.

 ## Types of Testing 📑

 - Functional testing: Focuses on testing the functional requirements of the software. ✔️